Action Keys

 Follow these steps to create a new action…

-- Click to highlight the entry box and tap the key you want to perform your action
+2. Click to highlight the oval entry box and press a key or the key combination on your keyboard that will perform your action

 Let’s create one!